robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - Conduct training for employees who score under the 0.50 range of evaluation scores.

 - Centre bonuses around employees who score in excess of 0.80 on their evaluation scores to reward deserved employees.

+---

+**Q8**

+How do monthly working hours influence performance scores?